 We keep the dog inside in her kennel ( she feels safer there) keep the kids away from her and lots of blankets.
 The cat just stays on her perch.
 The gecko don’t care…Kody

 Find Them A Quiet Corner In The House

 Try and sequester your pets in a spot as far away as possible from the place where fireworks will be going off outside.
-A back bedroom perhaps?
-Once you get them comfortable, try adding in some ambient noise or a TV show you watch regularly.
-It will provide a familiar sound that will help to mask the sound of the celebrating going on.
+A back bedroom, perhaps?
+Once you get them comfortable, try adding some ambient noise or a TV show you watch regularly.
+It will provide a familiar sound that will help to mask the sound of the celebration going on.